Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Internal-Inspector.md

 ## Description

-The **Graph Inspector** lets you interact with any selectable graph elements and graph-wide settings for a [Shader Graph Asset](Shader-Graph-Asset.md).
+The **Graph Inspector** makes it possible for you to interact with any selectable graph elements and graph-wide settings for a [Shader Graph Asset](Shader-Graph-Asset.md).
 You can use the **Graph Inspector** to edit attributes and default values.

 When you open a Shader Graph, the **Graph Inspector** displays the **[Graph Settings](Graph-Settings-Menu.md)** tab by default.
 Graph-wide settings for that specific Shader Graph appear in this tab.

+## How to use

 Select a node in the graph to display settings available for that node in the **Graph Inspector**.
 Settings available for that node appear in the **Node Settings** tab of the Graph Inspector.
 For example, if you select a Property node either in the graph or the [Blackboard](Blackboard.md), the **Node Settings** tab displays attributes of the Property that you can edit.